grega/pico-projects/inky-frame-weather-dashboard/README.md

 2. Boot sequence
    - `boot.py` runs first on every boot (before `main.py`)
-   - It checks the consecutive failure count
+   - It checks the consecutive failure count (written to a file)
-   - If failures >= 3, it automatically rolls back all files to their `.prev` versions **before** `main.py` runs
+   - If failures >= 3, it automatically rolls back all files to their `.prev` versions before `main.py` runs
    - This ensures rollback works even if `main.py` has syntax errors or can't import

 3. Failure tracking
-   - After the main loop completes successfully, `mark_boot_success()` resets the failure count to 0.
+   - After the main loop completes successfully, `mark_boot_success()` resets the failure count to 0
-   - If the main loop fails (exception) or `main.py` can't be imported, `mark_boot_failure()` increments the failure count.
+   - If the main loop fails or `main.py` can't be imported, `mark_boot_failure()` increments the failure count
-   - The failure count tracks consecutive boot failures.

 This means that:

-- Rollback happens **before** `main.py` runs (through `boot.py`), so even completely broken `main.py` files can be recovered
+- Rollback happens before `main.py` runs (through `boot.py`), so even completely broken `main.py` files can be recovered
 - After 3 consecutive boot failures, the device automatically rolls back to the previous working version

-The update should occur during each cycle (eg. every hour, when the device wakes from sleep / refreshes), though can be forced by power-cycling the device.
+The update occurs during each cycle (eg. every hour, when the device wakes from sleep / refreshes), though can be forced by power-cycling the device.

 ## License